Nankai 8000 series

 The Nankai 8000 series (南海8000系) is an electric multiple unit (EMU) train type operated by the private railway operator Nankai Electric Railway in Japan since 2008.

 Design

 The 8000 series design was developed from the earlier 1000 series EMUs first introduced in 1992.

 Operations

-The 8000 series is used on Nankai Line commuter services singly or coupled with 12000 series EMUs on Southern Premium limited express services to provide non-reserved accommodation.
+The 8000 series is used on Nankai Main Line commuter services singly or coupled with 12000 series EMUs on Southern Premium limited express services to provide non-reserved accommodation.
+Since 12 October 2024, 8000 series sets have also been used on Koya Line services.

 Formation

 As of 1 April 2016, the fleet consisted of thirteen four-car sets formed as follows with two motored (M) cars and two trailer (T) cars.

 The two end cars are each fitted with one PT7144-B single-arm pantograph.

 Interior

 Passenger accommodation consists of longitudinal seating throughout, with a seat width of 460 mm per person.

 History

-The first sets entered service in 2008.
+The first two sets (8001 and 8002) were delivered in October 2007.
+The first set entered service on 26 March 2008.

 Fleet history

-The fleet history details are as shown below (data not available prior to 2013).
+The fleet history details are as shown below.